Generic Name and Formulations:

 Indications for KADIAN:

 Swallow whole or may sprinkle contents on applesauce.
+May be given through 16 French gastrostomy tube.
+Do not give via NG tube.
 Individualize.
-Do not give via NG tube.
+May be given on 24hr or 12hr schedule.
 Usually not for initial therapy; begin with an immediate-release product and convert to an ext-rel product.
-May be given on 24 hour or 12 hour schedule.
+Opioid non-tolerant: initially 30mg every 24hrs.
 Adjust dose at 1–2 day intervals.
+100mg, 130mg, 150mg and 200mg caps: for use in opioid-tolerant patients only.
+Withdraw gradually; downward titration every 2–4 days.
 Conversion from other morphine formulations, other opioids: see full labeling.

 <18yrs: not established.